“What is in a name? That which we call a rose. By any other word would smell as sweet”

 Many years ago an old lady let me take cuttings of a rambling rose that I had admired growing up her garden wall.
 This old lady told me that this Jacobean rose had been ‘rediscovered’ by her grandmother, Janet B Wood.

-I was reminded of this rose, its name, and the story when I recently read the diaries of the poet William Soutar who was confined to bed for decades due to progressive ankylosing spondylitis:
+I was reminded of this rose, its name, and the story behind it, when reading the diaries of the poet William Soutar who was confined to bed for decades due to progressive ankylosing spondylitis: